Prerequisites

 Set up the workload

-Create the workload pod
+Create the workload Pod

-Create a pod manifest that mounts a projected service account token with the correct audience.
-The pod uses this token to exchange for temporary AI Object Storage credentials at runtime.
-Replace[OIDC-ISSUER-URL] with the OIDC Issuer URL you copied from your cluster’s details panel, and replace [YOUR-CONTAINER-IMAGE] with your application’s container image:
+Create a Pod manifest that mounts a projected service account token with the correct audience.
+The Pod uses this token to exchange for temporary Object Storage credentials at runtime.
+Replace[ORG-ID] with your CoreWeave organization ID and replace [CONTAINER-IMAGE] with your application’s container image:

-Configure S3 Endpoints for Pods
+Configure S3 endpoints for Pods

-Configure S3 Endpoints for Pods
+Configure S3 endpoints for Pods

-AWS_CONFIG_FILE variable set to the location of the mounted file.cwlota.com) when your workloads run inside a CKS cluster for optimal performance.
+AWS_CONFIG_FILE variable to the location of the mounted file.cwlota.com) for optimal performance.
 For more configuration options (Boto3, s3cmd, Multi-Storage Client), see Attaching endpoints.workload-pod.yaml

 -